How to delete a file in Linux? How to delete a directory in Linux? Let’s see how to do both of these tasks with one magical command called rm.

 rm -d dir

-2. Remove directory with contents
+2. Remove directory with content

 To remove directory with contents, you can use the recursive option with rm command.